SHIFTING ROOTS

 20. Rudbeckia

 Rudbeckia are easy to grow and start from seed.
-I love the prairie sun (pictured below) and sahara varieties.
+I love the prairie sun (pictured below) and Sahara varieties.

 21. Salvia

 Salvia can be both a perennial and annual, depending on the variety.
-The purple ones are most common, but these pink ones would be stunning.
+The purple ones are the most common, but these pink ones would be stunning.

 Any cut flowers that I missed?
 I’d love to know about them in the comments!